symbol/symbol/sdk/python/BREAKING-CHANGES.md

 ```

 4. NEM transaction names are conforming to the schemas.
-This only affects 'importance-transfer' that was available earlier, it is now available as 'account_key_link_transaction'
+This only affects 'importance-transfer' that was available earlier, it is now available as 'account_key_link_transaction_v1'

 **REMOVED**:
 ```py